 During the course of one day, natural sunlight cycles through having varying amounts of blue light and red light.
 As the sun rises, light is golden, getting cooler and bluer at noon, until it gradually winds down as the day goes on, becoming warmer, redder, and less stimulating, until nighttime.

-Blue light is stimulating and energizing, increasing both alertness and productivity, while red light is soothing and relaxing, and won't interfere with our rhythm much when used in the evening and bedtime.
+Blue light is stimulating and energizing, increasing both alertness and productivity, while red light is soothing and relaxing.

 Artificial Light and Light Bulbs